KxSystems/docs/docs/ref/file-binary.md

 Where

--   `x` is a 2-item list of types (char vector) and widths (int vector), of which the order determines whether the data is parsed as little-endian or big-endian
+-   `x` is a 2-item list (a string of [types](#column-types-and-widths) and an int vector of widths) of which the order determines whether the data is parsed as little-endian or big-endian
 -   `y` is a [file descriptor](../basics/glossary.md#file-descriptor) or string, or byte sequence

 returns the content of `y` as atom, list or matrix.